Parents With Confidence

 A large part of raising an emotionally intelligent child is helping them to understand how to take care of their brain and body when experiencing emotional intensity and this list of calm down techniques for kids will get you off to a running start!

-Grab your free printable list of calming strategies!
+Grab your free printable list of calming strategies for Kids

 Here’s a peek at it…